natalieagus/50002/docs/Software/o_virtualmachine.md

 > What is the value of `Reg[XP]-4`?

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
-It depends.
-The **service routine** may or may not change the value of `Reg[XP]` before returning to the interrupt handler.

-If the value of `Reg[XP]` is unchanged, then the interrupted program resumes.
-Else, it means that the CPU executes another program.

-In any case, `Reg[XP]-4` **always** contains the address of instruction that the CPU should execute when the interrupt handler returns.
+`Reg[XP]` contains the **next** address of the interrupted instruction.
+When we resume the interrupted process, we would like to re-execute this interrupted instruction.
+Hence, `Reg[XP]-4` **always** contains the address of that interrupted instruction that the CPU should execute when the interrupt handler returns.
 </p></div><br>